 We have all been in that position of not knowing if we should get medical attention for our baby but remember that when it comes to your baby you are the expert.
 If you are not happy with their condition then get them seen quickly.

 Diarrheanurse.com hopes that your baby's illness is short lived and that they are soon well again but until your baby has recovered keep them away from other babies and children.
+You don't want to pass their baby diarrhea on!

 Please browse Diarrheanurse.com for more information about diarrhea, its symptoms, causes, prevention and treatment.